Two Treatises of Government: Controversies regarding interpretation

 The Cambridge School of political thought, led principally by Quentin Skinner, J. G. A. Pocock, Richard Ashcraft, and Peter Laslett, uses a historical methodology to situate Locke in the political context of his times.
 But they also restrict his importance to those times.
 Ashcraft's Locke takes the side of the burgeoning merchant class against the aristocracy.
 Neal Wood puts Locke on the side of the agrarian interests, not the manufacturing bourgeoisie.

 Jerome Huyler and Michael P. Zuckert approach Locke in the broader context of his oeuvre and historical influence.
 Locke is situated within changing religious, philosophical, scientific, and political dimensions of 17th century England.
 Objecting to the use of the contemporary concept of economic man to describe Locke's view of human nature, Huyler emphases the "virtue of industriousness" of Locke's Protestant England.
 Productive work is man's earthly function or calling, ordained by God and required by self-preservation.
 The government's protection of property rights insures that the results of industry, i.e. "fruits of one’s labor", are secure.
 Locke's prohibition of ill-gotten gains, whether for well-connected gentry or the profligate, is not a lack of Locke's foresight to the problems in the latter stages of liberalism but an application of equal protection of the law to every individual.

 Richard Pipes argues that Locke holds a labor theory of value that leads to the socialist critique that those not engaging in physical labor exploit wage earners.
-Huyler, relying on Locke's Essays on the Law of Nature shows that reason is the most fundamental virtue, underwrites all productive virtue, and leads to human flourishing or happiness in an Aristotelean sense.
+Huyler, relying on Locke's Essays on the Law of Nature shows that reason is the most fundamental virtue, underwrites all productive virtue, and leads to human flourishing or happiness in an Aristotelian sense.